 Leiston is blessed with a full range of education facilities.
 These include nursery provision, a primary school, high school (Alde Valley Academy), Suffolk College on the Coast, Leiston Abbey Pro Corda music school and Sizewell Nuclear Power Training Centre.
 That's not forgetting Leiston Library and its services.
+The Library is a key learning resource for the town, working with the community to provide reading classes for the summer and community services to the vulnerable and isolated.

 The Leisure Centre offers a swimming pool along with exercise and fitness equipment.
 There are classes for members as well as steam rooms and squash courts.